 After gawking at the price tag again and doing the math, MacGyver kicked in.
 I downloaded the Peloton app to my iPad, free at the time, and investigated.
-Currently, Peloton offers more than 5,000 on-demand rides, ranging from 5 minutes to 75 minutes.
+Currently, Peloton offers more than 8,000 on-demand rides, ranging from 5 minutes to 90 minutes.
 Additionally, you can find about eleven live classes on any given day, beginning at 6:00 am and as late as 8:30 pm.
 You can also take Encore Rides, basically “live” re-airings of rides.
 My favorite rides are Rock Rides, 80’s rides, HIIT and Tabata.
 A cool new feature allows you to search on-demand rides by playlists.
 Beyond the Ride includes live and on-demand yoga classes, stretching, toning, and strength classes.

-After reading review after review on my trusted Amazon.com, I found a bike, with few bells and whistles, yet hundreds of recent positive reviews.
-Over a year later, I have no complaints.
+After reading review after review on my trusted Amazon.com, I found a spin bike with few bells and whistles, yet hundreds of recent positive reviews.
+Two years later and I have no complaints.

 I proudly installed it myself, which took about 30 minutes.
 I chose the Sunny Health and Fitness bike, with a flywheel and belt like the Peloton, over the chain link version.
 This bike cost me just over $300, so upfront I am saving almost $1700, on the bike alone.
 As for the Sunny bike, initially, I had some issues with the seat, as it kept tilting.
 I contacted the manufacturer and they promptly sent me a new one.
 Turns out, I just didn’t have the seat tight enough and fixed it easily.
-Some reviewers discussed the uncomfortable seat, however, I’m rarely seated on the bike longer than a minute or so before I am up out of the saddle again, and have no problem with the original seat provided.
+If you are new to spinning, expect some discomfort in your “rear” until your body gets used to it.
+I never changed out the seat and I don’t wear padded shorts either.

-*UPDATE: Sunny now carries a newer version of my bike, described above, but includes the addition of dual pedals (standard cage and SPD).
-In my opinion, this feature alone is worth the little bit of extra money (that you would spend on pedals anyway) and saves you the inconvenience and time of switching out the pedals.
+*UPDATE: Sunny carries a newer version of my bike, described above, but includes the addition of dual pedals (standard cage and SPD).